• A-

 Ukraine is a member of all international export control regimes.

-Ukraine ensures strict compliance with its obligations under all regimes in the national interests as well as with the purposes of non-proliferation of weapons of mass destruction and means of their delivery, limitation of the conventional arms transfer and countering terrorism.
-These obligations are implemented by establishing appropriate state control over international transfers of military and dual-use goods.
+Ukraine ensures strict compliance with its obligations under all regimes, which is in line with the national interests of our country and the goals of non-proliferation of weapons of mass destruction and their means of delivery, limitation of conventional arms transfers and counter-terrorism.
+These obligations are implemented by establishing proper state control over international transfers of military and dual-use goods.

 The main act of national legislation in this area is the Law of Ukraine “On State Control over International Transfers of Military and Dual-Use Goods”.

-Rules of state export control over international transfers of mentioned goods in Ukraine fully comply with the guidelines, elements and procedures of the Wassenaar Arrangement, the Missile Technology Control Regime, the Nuclear Suppliers Group, the Australia Group.
-These rules are regulated by proper procedures approved by the Cabinet of Ministers of Ukraine Decrees of 20 November 2003 No. 1807 and of 28 January 2004 No. 86.
+The procedures for state export control over international transfers of such goods in Ukraine fully comply with the guidelines of the Wassenaar Arrangement, the Missile Technology Control Regime, the Nuclear Suppliers Group, the Australia Group and are regulated by the relevant procedures approved by the Cabinet of Ministers of Ukraine dated 20.11.2003 No. 1807 and 28.01.2004 No. 86.

-In January 2018 Ukraine introduced the Single List of Dual-Use Goods which complies with EU Council Regulation № 428/2009 of 5 May 2009 establishing the Community regime for the control of exports, transfer, brokering and transit of dual-use items.
+In January 2018, Ukraine introduced the Unified List of Dual-Use Goods, which complies with Council Regulation (EC) No. 428/2009 of May 5, 2009 establishing a Union regime for the control of exports, transfer, brokering and transit of dual-use goods.

 The Wassenaar Arrangement on Export Controls for Conventional Arms and Dual-Use Goods and Technologies (WA) is an international organization.